-Skip Miller – Executive Director
+Dan Mann, A.A.E. – Executive Director

 Louisville International Airport and Bowman Field comprise the largest employment center in Louisville Metro.
 Growth at the airports translates into additional jobs, payroll, business expenditures and construction projects, as well as generating additional local and state tax revenues for the region.

 The Airports also fuel the economy by helping retain and attract business, conventions and tourists.
 They provide access to world markets overnight and connect passengers to world destinations quickly.

 In 2014, Louisville’s airports generated recurring economic impacts of:

 In addition, the Airport Authority’s workforce includes 200 full-time employees.

 Click here for the Economic Impact combined report